sx107/soundGate/README.md

       <li>process_sr - processing sample rate</li>
       <li>output_sr - output sample rate.
 If set to None, the output sample rate will be the same as the input one.</li>
       <li>nt - noise threshold, from 0 to 1.
 0 is the noise volume, 1 is the average voice volume.</li>
+      <li>min_threshold_db - noise volume is amplified by this amount of decibels, so that the threshold will be higher.</li>
+      <li>retain_noise_shape - if set to true, then the determined threshold values will have the same spectral form as the noise.</li>
       <li>no_silence - if set to True, only areas containing voice will be processed and returned.</li>
       <li>draw - whether to set the draw to true for previous two functions.</li>
     </ul>